-The Prince Albert Municipal council approved the SDF at its meeting held end of February 2014 that provides a framework with a 20 year horizon.
-To ensure the integration of the Spatial Development Framework and the Integrated Development Plan the SDF approved in 2014 is in the process of review.
+The Prince Albert Municipal council approved the SDF at its meeting held end of February 2014 that provides a framework with a 20-year horizon. ensure integration of the Spatial Development Framework and the Integrated Development Plan the SDF approved in 2014 is in the process of review.
 The review process was initiated in July 2016 where the public was invited to register as stakeholders in the review process.
 No stakeholders registered.
 The Municipality again advertised for suggestions on the amendment to the SDF.
 Input was invited through advertisements, in public meetings and via the municipal radio programme.
 Several input were received that can be summed up as follows:

-- Extent the urban edge in Prince Albert to include the air strip - Identify additional business and faith based premises in Klaarstroom, Leeu Gamka and Prince Albert. - Land for emerging farmers. - Protect the town farms and cultural heritage - Development of Agri Parks hub and plantation in Prince Albert on the air strip and behind the EE Centre.
+- Extent the urban edge in Prince Albert to include the air strip - Identify additional business and faith-based premises in Klaarstroom, Leeu Gamka and Prince Albert. - Land for emerging farmers. - Protect the town farms and cultural heritage - Development of Agri Parks hub and plantation in Prince Albert on the air strip and behind the EE Centre.

 These spatial proposals will be spatially illustrated in the reviewed SDF that will then be advertised for 30 days to the public for their input, while the Minister of Local Government in the Western Cape will be afforded 60 days to comment on the proposed reviewed amendments.
-The Municipality adopted the 2014 SDF as is with the 2017-2022 IDP and will continue its review of the SDF, for amendment.
-The provincial planning department is assisting with reviewing of the SDF.
+The Municipality adopted the 2014 SDF as is with the 2019/20 IDP and will continue its review of the SDF, for amendment.
+The provincial planning department is assisting with reviewing of the SDF and it is anticipated that the process will finish in July 2019.